core-wg/oscore/draft-ietf-core-object-security.md

 * AEAD Algorithm.
 The COSE AEAD algorithm to use for encryption.

-* An HMAC-based key derivation function HKDF {{RFC5869}} used to derive Sender Key, Recipient Key, and Common IV.
+* HKDF Algorithm.
+An HMAC-based key derivation function HKDF {{RFC5869}} used to derive Sender Key, Recipient Key, and Common IV.

 * Master Secret.
 Variable length, random byte string (see {{master-secret}}) used to derive AEAD keys and Common IV.